A Unified Blister and Subglacial Hydrology Framework for Supraglacial Lake Drainage Events: A regional study in western Greenland

 We assume zero moulin input ($Q_m=0$) for the wintertime drainage conditions.
 The model is spun up for $5$ years to allow the cavity-channel system to reach a steady state driven by basal melt from constant geothermal heat fluxes and basal frictional heating.
 Due to the regularisation parameter $h_0=0.005~\text{m}$ in \eqnref{eq:mass_conservation_blister}, the blister layer $h_b$, initially set to zero, develops small, but non-zero, thickness during the spin-up period due to hydraulic potential gradients resulting from ice overburden and bed topography.
 This results in minor water redistribution within the blister layer even prior to lake drainage.
 However, the blister thickness remains sufficiently small to have negligible influence on the cavity-channel system and subsequent subglacial flood dynamics following lake drainage.
 A more physically consistent regularisation scheme, such as incorporating fracture mechanics \cite{lister2019Viscous}, could resolve this issue, but this is left to future work.
+Additionally, we idealise the lake-drainage event as a single-point input at $(x,y)=(40~\text{km},-20~\text{km})$, delivering a total water volume of $1.8\times10^{8}~\text{m}^3$ over a timescale of $\tau_l=0.6$ hr.

-Additionally, we idealise the lake drainage event as a single-point input at $(x,y)=(40~\text{km},-20~\text{km})$, delivering a total water volume of $1.8\times10^{8}~\text{m}^3$ over a timescale of $\tau_l=0.6$ hr.
-We first demonstrate the model behaviour by considering a case with no leakage ($\kappa=0$).
-Therefore, the blister remains the only pathway for meltwater routing and is decoupled from the cavity-channel system, which evolves independently only due to melt sourced from basal frictional and geothermal heat.
-The effective viscosity is set to $\mu_{\text{eff}}=20~\text{Pa}~\text{s}$, ensuring the modelled propagation velocity is consistent with the observed value \cite{maier2023Wintertime}.
+We first demonstrate the blister behaviour by considering a case with zero leakage ($\kappa=0$).
+The observed propagation velocity of approximately \(0.1~\mathrm{m~s^{-1}}\) is used to calibrate \(\mu_{\mathrm{eff}}\), giving a representative value of \(\mu_{\mathrm{eff}}=20~\mathrm{Pa~s}\), rather than prescribing \(\mu_{\mathrm{eff}}\) independently.
+On realistic topography, the blister does not propagate along a straight line as in the idealised cases in \secref{sec:results}.
+Instead, it propagates toward the ice margin following a tortuous path determined by a combination of ice overburden, bed topography, and ice bending stress.
+In \figref{fig:regional_study}a-d, we present both the blister water flux magnitude and the blister $0.1$-m thickness contour at various times.
+The blister reaches the ice margin in $25$ days (\figref{fig:regional_study}d-e), corresponding to an average propagation velocity of approximately $0.1~\text{m}~\text{s}^{-1}$.